scs2208/login-registration-dashboard-module/README.md

 # login-registration-module
-This respo contains the login,home,registration and etc
+This respo contains the login,home,registration,dashboard and etc